WSSU to celebrate International Education Week virtually

 Prior to the pandemic, OIP’s International Education week included an array of in-person activities.
 This year, the week’s virtual events include alumni spotlights, faculty presentations and film discussions.

-Here's a sample of the programing for International Education Week.
+Here's a sample of the programming for International Education Week.
 For a full list and registration information, visit OIP's International Education Week website.

 - Alumni Spotlight with Sloan Holmes: Sloane Holmes, a native of Lexington, N.C, graduated from WSSU in 2009 with a bachelor’s degree in Business Management.
 Sloane has been an advocate for study abroad, especially within the black community.
 She worked in global supply chain and strategic sourcing in the consumer goods industry for five and a half year.
 Holmes is now a full-time blogger, entrepreneur and nomad – traveling through Mexico.